antonescuandrew/Antonescu-IT1025/Lab2/readme.md

 ### Hexadecimal Color Representation
 The color hexadecimal #ab00ff represents how much red, green, or blue is in the color.
 In this case, red=171, green=0, and blue=255.
 This color would especially be problematic for people who have trouble deciphering blues against one another, since the amount of blue is at its maximum.
 ## Conclusion
+In this lab, I particularly found how the CPU works to be very facinating.
+I really loved how intricate each step was, and learned that the CPU and RAM work very closely together.
+Hexadecimal was very hard for me to grasp, but I believe with some practice it will become second nature.
+I am excited to see more examples of where these number systems are used!